kubernetes/enhancements/keps/sig-cli/3659-kubectl-apply-prune/README.md

 We already know the label selector for a given applyset, by convention: we take the id from the value of the `applyset.k8s.io/id` label, and that becomes the required value of the `applyset.k8s.io/part-of` label.

-In order to narrow the list of Group-Kinds (GKs), we require the applyset object to define the list of GKs in use.
+In order to narrow the list of GKs, we require the applyset object to define the list of GKs in use.
 The plumbing tooling can optimize selection of the objects in this applyset based on this list.

 “Porcelain” tooling can still perform tooling-specific GK identification.
 Tooling generally can use their existing mechanisms, be they more efficient or more powerful or just easier to continue to support.
 However, by using the standardized labels proposed here, they can interoperate with other tooling and enjoy protection against their resources being changed by another tool (such as kubectl).
 Tooling is not required to implement these labels, and we are not introducing new behaviours for “unenlightened” objects.